Marcos-Fernando/AnnoTEP/README.md

 * Report generation on TEs
 * Generation of graphs illustrating repeated elements
 * Generation of age graphs for Gypsy and Copia elements
-* Generation of phylogeny and TE density graphs
+* Generation of LTR phylogeny and density graphs
 <br>

 # Table of contents